tolgee/documentation/blog/2022-01-20-super-fast-react-localizaton-with-i18next-and-tolgee.md

 In the quick translation dialog, try to change the value to something else like "Hello universe!" and hit save.
 See?
 The text was changed in the DOM as well.

-String saved or edited in the translation dialog is stored in the platform, so you can edit there as well.
+String saved or edited in the translation dialog is stored in the localization platform, so you can edit there as well.

 ![Platform](/img/blog/2022-01-20-super-fast-react-localizaton-with-i18next-and-tolgee/tolgee-platform.png)

 You can also edit more languages in the quick translation dialog.
-Also, you can take screenshots, which can be later used by translators, translating your strings in Tolgee platform.
+Also, you can take screenshots, which can be later used by translators, translating your strings in Tolgee localization platform.

 ![In context dialog2](/img/blog/2022-01-20-super-fast-react-localizaton-with-i18next-and-tolgee/in-context-dialog-2.png)

 ## Your mama can translate like this 👵

-Translating using this dialog or Tolgee platform is very simple so anybody from your team or even your mama can translate your app like this.
+Translating using this dialog or Tolgee localization platform is very simple so anybody from your team or even your mama can translate your app like this.
 So when you would like to save some time, you can just provide access to the platform or/and to the app in development mode and let anybody translate it.